IsaiahsWork/Renewable_Energy_Analysis_USA/README.md

 ORER BY
 	YYYYMM DESC
 ```
-I then compiled them in one single sheet and cleaned the data, formatted the cells, and cleaned the region data.
-I excluded years due to technology having not yet existed yet, to generalize how the US specifically has been interacting with renewable energy.
-I then uploaded the dataset in Power BI and started the visual analysis
+I consolidated the datasets into a single sheet, ensuring data consistency by cleaning and formatting the entries.
+To provide a clearer analysis, I excluded years where relevant technology had not yet emerged, allowing for a more accurate representation of the U.S.'s renewable energy trends.
+Finally, I uploaded the cleaned dataset into Power BI, where I began the visual analysis to uncover key insights.

-🔍

-Background

-The questions I wanted to answer through my queries were:
-What states consume the most energy, specifically  renewable?
-(SQL, Power BI)
-What states produce the most energy, specifically  renewable?
-(SQL, Power BI)
-Rate of Regression of the production of Renewable Energy in America?
-(SQL, Python)
-Rate of Regression of the consumption of Renewable Energy in America?
-(SQL, Python)

-Tools I Used
-For my deep dive into the data analyst job market, I harnessed the power of several key tools:

-SQL: The backbone of my analysis, allowing me to query the database and unearth critical insights.
-MySQL: The chosen database management system, ideal for handling the job posting data.
-Visual Studio Code: My go-to for database management and executing python.
-Git & GitHub: Essential for version control and sharing my SQL scripts and analysis, ensuring collaboration and project tracking.

-The Python Linear Regression Analysis

 1. Importing libraries and cleaned tables to Jupyter Notebook for Regression Analysis.